MicrosoftDocs/azure-docs-sdk-node/docs-ref-services/service-bus.md

 ### Example

-This example gets and prints a list of namespaces
+This example gets and prints a list of namespaces.

 ```javascript
 const msRestAzure = require('ms-rest-azure');